A model-based restricted shapley value to measure the players' contribution to shot actions in football: Concluding remarks

 In this paper, we introduced a new framework for evaluating individual player contributions in football that accounts for the cooperative nature of offensive actions.
 By offering valuable insights into players’ collaborative impact, the proposed approach supports data-driven and economically sustainable decision-making for players' scouting and resource allocation, aligning advanced analytics with wider goals of efficiency and sustainability in sports management.

 First, we proposed the \textit{expected Goal Action} (xGA), a novel metric that extends the classic expected goals (xG) model by providing a contextualized measure of shot quality that incorporates information on build-up play, passing structure, and team context.
-This metric was then embedded within a cooperative game-theoretic framework through the definition of a \textit{Player’s Restricted Shapley} (PRS) statistic, designed to allocate the collective worth of an offensive action among the players actively involved in its development.
+This metric was then embedded within a cooperative game-theoretic framework through the definition of a \textit{Player’s Restricted Shapley Value} (PRSV) statistic, designed to allocate the collective worth of an offensive action among the players actively involved in its development.

 From a methodological perspective, the main contribution of this work lay in adapting the Shapley value to a setting characterized by restricted and non-random coalition structures.
 By leveraging observed passing networks, we defined coalitions that are both tactically admissible and empirically relevant.
-The resulting $PRS$ statistic provides an action-specific and context-dependent measure of marginal contribution, allowing for a more granular and realistic attribution of worth in a highly cooperative environment.
+The resulting $PRSV$ statistic provides an action-specific and context-dependent measure of marginal contribution, allowing for a more granular and realistic attribution of worth in a highly cooperative environment.

 Empirically, the application to the Italian Serie A 2022/23 season demonstrated the practical relevance of the proposed approach.
-The xGA model showed a consistent improvement over the traditional xG benchmark across multiple performance metrics, particularly in terms of discrimination and calibration for scoring events (i.e., rare cases).
-When used as the cohesion function within the $PRS$ framework, xGA enables the identification of substantial heterogeneity in players’ contributions, both within and across teams.
+The empirical analysis showed that the proposed xGA model provides a robust and well-calibrated probabilistic representation of offensive actions, while incorporating contextual information related to build-up play and cooperative structures.
+When used as the cohesion function within the $PRSV$ framework, xGA enables the identification of substantial heterogeneity in players’ contributions, both within and across teams.
 The selected case studies on AC Milan and SSC Napoli highlighted how the proposed metric captures distinct tactical roles, rewarding players who consistently contribute to the creation of high-quality offensive actions through build-up involvement and coordination.